15 Until Next Time…

 Communicate your results

 If you don’t know the model and underlying data well enough to explain the results to others, you’re not going to be able to use them effectively in the first place.
 Conversely, you also may know the technical side very well, but if you’re unable to communicate the results in simpler terms that others can understand, you’re going to have a hard time convincing others of the value of your work.
+Communication is an essential component of the modeling process, and it’s something that you should be thinking about from the very beginning.

 15.3 The Hard Part